SolrNet/SolrNet/contributing.md

 ## Development environment

 As usual, you can use your favourite .net IDE (Rider / VS).<br>
-If you [install Nix](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md) you can run `nix develop --impure` and get everything you need in a VSCodium editor.
+If you [install Nix](https://github.com/DeterminateSystems/nix-installer/blob/main/README.md) you can run `nix develop --impure` and get everything you need in a VSCodium editor.<br>
-Nix is also currently necessary to run integration tests (`./integration_tests.sh`).
+To run integration tests you need Docker.

 ## Workflow